Stocks slide as strong economic data raises rate worries

-NEW YORK (AP) — A swift jump in Treasury yields is rattling Wall Street on Wednesday, sending stock indexes down about 1% at the start of another month in what's been a turbulent year.
+NEW YORK (AP) — A swift jump in Treasury yields is rattling Wall Street on Wednesday, weighing on stock indexes at the start of another month in what's been a turbulent year.

-The S&P 500 was 0.9% lower in afternoon trading after an early morning gain quickly vanished.
+The S&P 500 was 0.3% lower in afternoon trading after veering between a gain of 0.8% and a loss of 1.4% in choppy trading.
 Stocks began their slide immediately after the release of several reports on the U.S. economy, including one showing manufacturing growth was stronger last month than expected.
 That bolstered investors' expectations for the Federal Reserve to continue raising interest rates aggressively to slow the economy in hopes of reining in inflation.

 Such swings have become routine on Wall Street amid worries that too-aggressive rate hikes by the Fed may force the economy into a recession.
 Even if it can avoid choking off the economy, higher rates put downward pressure on stocks and other investments regardless.
 High inflation is meanwhile eating into corporate profits, while the war in Ukraine and business-slowing, anti-COVID-19 restrictions in China have also weighed on markets.